 Once you are complete with dyeing the napkin, pin it to the clothesline and allow to air dry.

 When you wash them I suggest hand washing with a mild detergent and doing them alone.
-The dye will run some.
+The dip dyed napkins will run some.
 I have yet to wash mine, but will update on my experience so I can give you tips.

 I would love to see your napkins as you make them!
 Tag me on Instagram so I can see all of them.
 I am sure they are going to be amazing!

 If you like what you are reading, please consider checking out other articles —